Cezary-Janicki/Cezary-Janicki/README.md

 ### Hi there 👋

 My name is Cezary Janicki.
 I am a graduate from Poznań Univeristy of Technologies, Currently self teaching myself javascript and next.js with intention of becoming a web developer.
 I started learing programming two years ago and took my first steps in next.js a year ago.
-Curently working on the Outella project.
+At the moment working on the Outella repo.
 The project is a online product catalog for a clothes store.

 If you would like to check the progress on my webpage it's accesible at https://outella.vercel.app/
 <!--